 No appointment necessary and all vaccines in the program are provided free as per the National Immunisation Program (refer to http://www.immunise.health.gov.au/ ).
 Medicare Card and child/person's immunisation records (baby health record book) are requested at the time of vaccination.

-"Drop in" clinics are operated by Child Health at same time as immunisation clinics.
+“Drop in” clinics are operated by Child Health at the same time as immunisation clinics at the following locations only : Ipswich Health Plaza, Goodna Community Health and the Springfield Lakes - YMCA Community Centre.

 In addition to the free clinics, immunisation will be rolled out across high schools every year as part of the National Immunisation Program.
 Catch up immunisations will be offered to students at council immunisation clinics.